agaidus/agaidus.github.io/_posts/2016-6-29-SF Muni - Elevation Profiles.md

 ## Plotting Bus Route Neighborhood Composition

-The next step I take is to look at San Francisco neighborhood boundaries to see what neighborhoods that bus routes pass through at what points as another piece of information that can be included on the elevation profiles.
+The next step I take is to look at San Francisco neighborhood boundaries to see which neighborhoods bus routes pass through at what points along their route.
+This will be used as another piece of information that can be included on the elevation profile plots.
 I download a neighborhood boundary shapefile from the city open data portal and read it into a dataframe, which I plot below.

 ![png]({{ site.baseurl }}/images/SF%20Muni%20-%20Elevation%20Profiles_30_0.png)